RevenueCat/purchases-android/examples/CustomEntitlementComputationSample/README.md

                         "through extra authentication flows for credit cards " + "in some countries"
             PurchasesErrorCode.ProductAlreadyPurchasedError ->
-                "This product is already active for the user."
+                "Subscription is already purchased.
+Log in with the account " + "that originally performed this purchase if you're using a different one."
             PurchasesErrorCode.PurchaseNotAllowedError ->
                 "Purchasing wasn't allowed, which is common if the card is declined " + "or the purchase is not available in the country " +